- What we do

 Since April 2012, Caritas Switzerland has carried out emergency aid projects with partner organisations in order to meet people’s most pressing needs.
 It has also continually expanded its work in the areas of education and income generation.
 Children make up half of the refugees.
 Often, they have no access to good quality education.
 The longer the people are unable to return home, the more important it is for them to be able to find ways of generating an income at their temporary place of residence so they do not become permanently dependent on emergency aid.

 The people of Syria are fighting for survival.
 With the continuing conflict and displacements within Syria, urgent humanitarian needs remain and become even greater.
 Every day, more people are still being newly or repeatedly displaced from their homes than are returning to their home town.
-Since the beginning of the crisis in Syria, Caritas has been providing emergency aid to cover basic needs to enable and ensure that survival.
-It not only supports people in Homs, Damascus and Aleppo with food and everyday items; but it also assists them to make rental payments, and pays for basic medical care and school attendance.
+Since the beginning of the crisis in Syria, Caritas Switzerland has been providing emergency aid to cover basic needs to enable and ensure that survival.
+Currently, it not only supports people in Homs and Aleppo with food and everyday items; but it also assists them to make rental payments, and pays for basic medical care and school attendance.

 Confronting impoverishment with emergency aid and income generation

-Jordan currently provides shelter for 650 000 Syrian refugees.
+Jordan currently provides shelter for 650 000 registered Syrian refugees, and approximately the same number of unregistered refugees.
 They are becoming increasingly impoverished but also increasingly vulnerable.
-Since 2012, in four Jordanian provinces, Caritas Switzerland, within the scope of its emergency aid project, has been providing assistance to cover basic needs, winter aid, emergency aid for cases of specific hardship, and for improving sanitation and hygiene conditions.
-The longer the crisis lasts, the more important it is that the refugees and the local communities can find sustainable income opportunities.
-Since 2016, Caritas has provided 2 500 Syrian refugees and vulnerable Jordanians with jobs in the waste disposal sector.
+Since 2012, Caritas Switzerland, has been providing assistance in four Jordanian provinces to cover basic needs, winter aid, emergency aid for hardship cases, and is improving the housing and hygiene conditions.
+The longer the situation continues, the more important it is that the refugees and the local communities are strengthened in a sustainable manner.
+Since 2016, Caritas has provided vulnerable Syrian refugees and Jordanians with jobs in the waste disposal sector and is simultaneously helping to develop a sustainable waste management system.

 Access to proper schooling for refugee children

 No country in the world has more refugees per capita than Lebanon.
 One third of the population, or around 1.5 million people, are from Syria.
-Half of the refugee children do not go to school, and the school system is overwhelmed by the sheer number of Syrian children.
-This is affecting a whole generation.
-By means of a school project, Caritas is creating a safe and stimulating learning environment for 9100 Syrian refugee children and disadvantaged Lebanese children.
-Thus the children can follow the lessons and so get through their day at school with some success to show for it.
+Half of the refugee children do not go to school, or drop out.
+The school system is overwhelmed by the sheer number of Syrian children, and the teachers are not adequately trained.
+That is why Caritas Switzerland supports remedial tuition so that Syrian refugee children and disadvantaged Lebanese children do not fall too far behind the regular school curriculum.
 The teachers receive training courses to help them to cope with the partially traumatized and disadvantaged children.
-Furthermore, the management skills of head teachers are strengthened.
+The development of tools and guidance for initial and continuing teacher training strengthens the school system over the long term.